cdklabs/construct-hub/README.md

 it will be deleted by a *prune* Lambda Function.

-A **high-severity** alarm triggers if the *prune* function does not run at the configured cadence, or if ti encounters failures.
+A **high-severity** alarm triggers if the *prune* function does not run at the configured cadence, or if it encounters failures.

 Troubleshooting can be done by inspecting the log traces it produces in CloudWatch Logs, or by looking at service maps in the X-Ray console.